KTH/reqvars/README.md

     require('@kth/reqvars').check()
     ```

     It will compare the `process.env` object against your **specification file** and throw an error if something is missing.
-By default it will look at the `.env.in` file in the root of your project.
+By default it will look at the `.env` file in the root of your project.

 3. If you want to use another file as specification file, pass the path as argument: